-- If large combustible elements (e.g. decks, vehicles) are present or preferred, then refer to level 4 house construction so that the house can be adequately designed to resist the additional fire load from consequential fire. - # Where a radiation heat level is identified, this roughly corresponds to the recommended separation distance from unmanaged fuels identified in the BAL calculator.22 - ^ Where the consequential fire source is a structure, then the maximum eave height is a reasonable measure of maximum height.
+- If large combustible elements (e.g. decks, vehicles) are present or preferred, then refer to level 4 house construction so that the house can be adequately designed to resist the additional fire load from consequential fire. - # Where a radiation heat level is identified, this roughly corresponds to the recommended separation distance from unmanaged - ^ Where the consequential fire source is a structure, then the maximum eave height is a reasonable measure of maximum height.